Chudoba, Prudnik County: History

-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).

 32 farmers and 15 gardeners lived in the village.
 Horses, cows, and pigs were bred here.
 There were also four forges in Chudoba.
 In 1910, 62 people lived in Chudoba.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Chudoba found itself in the eastern part of the county, within the plebiscite area.
-In the end, the area of Prudnik, along with Chudoba, remained in Germany.
+In the end Chudoba remained in Germany.

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-Autochthonous inhabitants of But, who either spoke Silesian or knew Polish, were allowed to remain in the village.
+Autochthonous inhabitants, who either knew Polish or spoke Silesian, were allowed to remain in the village.